Ops Agent: Case Study

 Every ops workflow is the same five steps.

 The tools change.
-The trigger changes.
+The source signal changes.
 The pattern does not.

 The highlighted step is the only one that requires a human.
 Everything else runs automatically.